jrnold/r4ds-exercise-solutions/docs/tidy.md

 ```

+### Exercise 4 {.exercise}

-4. Tidy the simple tibble below.
+> Tidy the simple tibble below.
 Do you need to spread or gather it?
 What are the variables?

 ```r